Parametric Ap\'{e}ry-type Series and Hurwitz-type Multiple Zeta Values: Ap ery-type series with one parametric binomial coefficient

 From Theorems \ref{thm-mtss-mhs-mhss-cb-aphla} and \ref{thm-binom-para-diff} we can calculate the following cases with the help of \eqref{case-Harmonic-N}:

-\begin{re} It is obvious that if $\alpha\in \mathbb{C}\backslash \N_0^-$ and $\Re(\alpha)<1$, then the Ape\'ry-type series on the left-hand side of \eqref{eq-mtss-mhs-cb-aphla} and the linear combination of Ape\'ry-type series on the left-hand side of \eqref{eq-mtss-mhs-mhss-cb-aphla} are equal.
+\begin{re} It is obvious that if $\alpha\in \mathbb{C}\backslash \N_0^-$ and $\Re(\alpha)<1$, then the Ap\'ery-type series on the left-hand side of \eqref{eq-mtss-mhs-cb-aphla} and the linear combination of Ap\'ery-type series on the left-hand side of \eqref{eq-mtss-mhs-mhss-cb-aphla} are equal.
 In particular, by considering the integral

 we can deduce the following duality formula

 \end{re}